Add To Favorites

-On the third sheet, draw objects in the foreground.
+On the third sheet, students draw objects in the foreground.
 Use highly contrasting, bright colors.
 Don’t blend the edges.
 Make these objects the largest and brightest of all.

 People around the world give thanks for their food.
 Celebrate a harvest of pineapples, pumpkins, or pomegranates-and sho